 Mosteiro de Santa Maria de Alcobaça

 Next, you continue to adorable Óbidos.
-Surrounded by a classic crenelated wall, Óbidos’ gorgeous historic center is a labyrinth of cobblestoned streets and flower-bedecked, whitewashed houses livened up with dashes of vivid yellow and blue paint.
-You will have time to take a self-guided visit around this historic village with its stunning castle, which dates back to almost a thousand years.
+Surrounded by a classic crenelated wall, Óbidos' gorgeous historic center is a labyrinth of cobblestoned streets and flower-bedecked, whitewashed houses livened up with dashes of vivid yellow and blue paint.
+You'll have time to take a self-guided visit around this historic village with its stunning castle, which dates back almost a thousand years.
+From here, continue the drive to Lisbon, where you'll have the evening to relax and wander the lively streets.

 Rua Augusta triumphal Arch

 Today you'll discover Lisbon on a half-day tour that takes you through key sites and some well-kept secrets, exposing the city's unique atmosphere and authenticity.
 This will be a fun adventure as you travel around the city utilizing the yellow tram system, broken up with relaxed strolls.
 Make sure to wear a good pair of walking shoes!
+On your tour, you'll discover highlights like Praça do Comércio, Lisbon's largest plaza; the "new city" of Baixa (built after the devastating 1755 earthquake); Praça da Figueira, Lisbon's traditional market square; and Rossio, the heart of downtown.

 After your tour, spend the afternoon enjoying Lisbon on your own; stroll around the city's gorgeous streets or ask your guide for a recommendation for a perfect coffee or a glass of wine that you can enjoy as you watch the city pass you by.
+In the evening, you'll dine at one of the best fado restaurants in Lisbon; enjoy a sumptuous meal of traditional Portuguese cuisine interspersed with authentic singing and music.

 An undulating vineyard in Alentejo

-A UNESCO-recognized city, Évora is filled with monuments including those pertaining to the golden age of Portuguese maritime discoveries.
+A UNESCO-recognized city, Évora is filled with monuments, including those pertaining to the golden age of Portuguese maritime discoveries.
 You'll also find ancient ruins at the Templo Romano, gorgeous medieval landmarks, and a lively dining scene.

 Narrow streets in Aljezur

 Nearby beaches, edged by black rocks that reach into the white-tipped, bracing sea, are surfing hotspots.
 So if the ocean calls, by all means: catch a wave!
-The surrounding countryside, which is part of the natural park, is a tangle of yellow, mauve and green wiry gorse and heather.
-However you explore the area, you're sure to surrender to laid back vibes that will help you unwind.
+The surrounding countryside, which is part of the natural park, is a tangle of yellow, mauve, and green wiry gorse and heather.
+However you explore the area, you're sure to surrender to laid-back vibes that will help you unwind.

 Surfs up in Sagres!